Throughout the year the Mayor is required to perform two basic functions:

-The Mayor invites the Charter Trustees, Honorary Aldermen and Bath's Member of Parliament, to join in religious services on nine different occasions throughout the year.
+The Mayor invites the Charter Trustees, Honorary Aldermen and Bath's Member of Parliament, to join in religious services on different occasions throughout the year.
 The largest and most important of these are annual services held in Bath Abbey: the Civic Service in early June and the Remembrance Service in November.
 Just before Christmas, the Mayor is usually asked to read one of the lessons at a large number of Carol Services in the Abbey.

 The Mayor attends large events such as the Bath International Festival and the Bath Mozartfest.

 The Mayor is often invited to launch sporting events, or to present the prizes.
 Each year, the Mayor attends matches in support of the local Football, Rugby and Cricket Clubs.